NiuTrans/NiuTrans.NMT/sample/translate/README.md

 perl multi-bleu.perl $IWSLT_PATH/test.en < output
 ```

-It takes about 15s for translating test.de (6,750 sentences) on a GTX 1080 Ti with greedy search.
+It takes about 15s for translating test.de (6,750 sentences) on a GTX 1080 Ti with a greedy search.

 ## WNGT 2020 Models